Dialectical and Historical Materialism: Reaction and criticism

 After it was published, it was praised in the Soviet Union for raising dialectical materialism to "new and higher levels" and considered "one of the pinnacles of Marxist-Leninist thought."
 It was also praised for its clarity and accessibility, and was referred to as "the first accurate and doctrinally reliable work in this field."
 Stalin's reputation also grew, as he was viewed as a leader and a philosopher.
 However, he was more so praised for the fact that he wrote anything at all on dialectical and historical materialism, since prior to this work there was not a complete account on these philosophical concepts.

 While some believe that Stalin did not add any original thought to the concepts of dialectical or historical materialism, Donoso had argued that Stalin contributed some innovation, departing significantly from original Marxist views.
 These three instances are his "greater emphasis he places on the 'retroactive' influence of the superstructure," thus emphasizing the importance of the party, his "elaboration of the developmental laws in a socialistic classless society," and the "great stress he placed on the 'national' factor."
 However, E. Van Ree disputes this, claiming that they were copied or influenced by Georgi Plekhanov.
 It has also been noted that Stalin did not include a previous law of dialectical materialism, the "negation of the negation" and that he reformulated the law of qualitative to quantitative change.

+The sixth volume of the History of Philosophy by Mikhail Alexandrovich Dynnik rejected the work for containing 'grave defects' that presented an oversimplified understanding of dialectical and historical materialism.
+It further described the characterization of the work as a "master work of marxist philosophy" to be an error.

 According to Marxist philosopher Helena Sheehan, the book was presented as clear and concise for the masses but had a "highly stultifying effect on philosophical creativity".
 She elaborated that the philosophical legacy of Stalin is almost universally rated negatively with most Soviet sources considering his influence to have negatively impacted the creative development of Soviet philosophy.
 Sheehan discussed omissions in his views on dialectics and noted that most Soviet philosophers rejected his characterization of Hegel's philosophy.